docker/compose/docs/compose-file.md

 ### env_file

 Add environment variables from a file.
-Can be a single value or a list.
+Can be a single value or a sequence.

 If you have specified a Compose file with `docker-compose -f FILE`, paths in `env_file` are relative to the directory that file is in.